jakob-fyi/ng-adv/labs/lab-11/readme.md

 })(this);
 ```

-Reference the env.js file in the index.html:
+Reference env.js file in the index.html:

 ```html
 <head>